3 Programming Fundamentals in R (Part I)

 ## 3 Charlie 22 75.33

-3.6.2.1 Selecting Data from a Data Frame
+3.7.2.1 Selecting Data from a Data Frame

-3.6.2.1.1 Selecting Columns
+3.7.2.1.1 Selecting Columns

 Columns in a data frame represent different variables or attributes of your data.
 Often in data analysis, we want to select a specific column and then perform analyses on it.
 So how can we individually select columns?
 Well, in a data frame, every column has a name, similar to how each column in an Excel spreadsheet has a header.
 These column names enable you to access and manipulate specific columns or variables within your data frame.

 The $ Notation: You can use a dollar sign ($) followed by the column name to select an individual column in a data frame.
-For example, let’s select the Name column in the my_df data frame:
+For example, let’s select the name column in the my_df data frame:

 ## [1] "Alice" "Bob" "Charlie"